The Cyclades · Naxos

 Naxos port

 SeaJets from Piraeus (3h20) or Blue Star (5h20).
-Collect rental car at the port — local, not international.
-Drive to hotel; drop bags.
+Collect the rental car at the port, local rather than international.
+Drive to the hotel and drop the bags.

 SeaJets 3h20 / Blue Star 5h20Rental at the port